Ryren3/RSI-Optimization-on-AUD-USD-and-validation-on-EUR-USD-and-USD-JPY/README.md

 | **Walk-Forward Framework** | 24 / 75 | +0.35% | 0.18 | 0.34 | -11.24% |
 | **Tabular Q-Learning Agent** | Adaptive Policy | -14.94% | -0.12 | -0.36 | -12.07% |

+Grid-search shows the best out-of-sample performance among the three models.
+Considering the high cumulative returns and other metrics.
+Walk-forward was follows grid-search and did significantly better than the RL model.
+Both the static models have positive returns, while the RL model produced a negative return (-14.94%).
+It's interesting that as the more complex the model is, the less superior is its performance.

 ---

 ## Cross-Currency Stress Testing & Validation

-To test for geographical and asset-class generalizability, the top performing configuration derived from AUD/USD ($21 / 77$) was cross-validated on alternative, out-of-sample currency pairs:
+To test for geographical and asset-class generalizability, the top performing configuration derived from AUD/USD from the grid-search model ($21 / 77$) was cross-validated on alternative, out-of-sample currency pairs:

 | Target Pair | Validation Return | Sharpe Ratio | Sortino Ratio | Maximum Drawdown |
 | :--- | :---: | :---: | :---: | :---: |